 10. Take a quick walk.

 Excuse yourself from class and go to the bathroom.
-The quick stroll can help keep you awake—not only because it will get you up and moving, but also because the change in environment for a few minutes will help your brain stay active.
+The quick stroll can help keep you awake—not only because it will get you up and moving, but also because the change in the environment for a few minutes helps your brain stay active.

 Physical activity signals to your brain that it’s not quite time to go to sleep.
 Get your blood pumping a little bit to improve your sense of alertness.
 When you sit in one place for too long, it slows down your circulation and negatively impacts your state of mind.

 You can also use physical activity as a preventative measure before going to class.
 Take the stairs instead of the elevator on your way to class to increase your heart rate and give you some energy.

 Sitting in front allows you to become more engaged in the lecture.
 Just like when you are taking notes, sitting in the front of the class will keep you focused on what the teacher is saying.
 And less on how tired you are.